shaokeyibb/shaokeyibb/README.md

 - HTML & CSS
 - JavaScript/TypeScript

-### Something I'm looking at and do not want to learn them instantly:
+### Something I'm following but do not want to learn them instantly:
 - C/C++
 - Rust